SiskinV/mvp/README.md

   - I used this call on frontend for getting data and then rendering it in simple table that i found on material-ui api.

-BackEnd
-  - To start backend server use command: npm start
-  - If you want to set use another api you should go to -> utils -> cron and there you can set another
-  - Cron does his job on every 42th minute of a full hour
-  - There are two api endpoints and you can see them in ->config->config.json
-  - There is one migration and one seeder.
-  ` One route for getiing all data about cryptocurrencies http://localhost:5000/api/v1/coins/getAllCoins

-FrontEnd
-  - Basic table for rendering our data
-  - To start frontend use command: npm start
+- For starting both backend and frontend use command: npm start